VlCTORWONG/WhispGrid_Large_V3/README.md

 WhispGrid supports diarization based on [Riteshhere](https://github.com/riteshhere/Speaker_diarization)'s code.

 This script has been modified to detect code switches between Mandarin, Cantonese and English using "zh" and "yue" with "whisper-large-v3".
+Use "whispgrid_large_v3.py" for only sentence tier level transcription.
+Use "whispgrid_large_v3_words.py" for sentence and word tier level transcriptions.

 ## Functionalities